-Requirement CS-71.
-The inflation index provided in Table B4 of the AO shall be used to calculate all real-year dollar amounts, if an industry forward pricing rate is not available.
+Requirement CS-72.
+The inflation index provided in Table B4 of the AO and the Program Library shall be used to calculate all real-year dollar amounts, if an industry forward pricing rate is not available.
 If something other than the provided inflation index is used, the rates used must be documented.